ecssiah/libgdx-and-jruby/README.md

     java_import com.badlogic.gdx.Game
     java_import com.badlogic.gdx.graphics.GL20

 The project should now run.
 The second line is just a way of loading all of the jars out of the '/libs' folder in one swipe.
 Iterations in Ruby are done using the .each method of an object.
 JRuby allows you to call .each on native Java collections as well.
+If you want an index then Ruby has a nice clean for loop.

+    for i in @min..@max

+        #Do things with i while it runs from the value @min to @max

+    end

 The first line allows direct access to all of the builtin Java classes.
 Of course, you will need to have installed [JRuby](https://github.com/jruby/jruby/wiki/GettingStarted).

 Adding A Camera and Tiled Map
 -----------------------------